Endless Travel Plans

 💰 $200–$350/day 📅 Apr–Oct, Nov–Dec 👶 Best ages: 3–12

-Branson is one of those places that sounds old-fashioned until you actually go with kids.
+Branson sounds old-fashioned until you go with kids.
 Silver Dollar City is a legitimately great theme park with rides, crafts, and live shows.
 Table Rock Lake has swimming, fishing, and boat rentals.
-And the live shows on "The Strip" (76 Country Blvd) are surprisingly family-friendly and entertaining even for skeptics.
+The live shows on "The Strip" (76 Country Blvd) play surprisingly family-friendly even for skeptics.

 At $200–$350/day, it's one of the most affordable entertainment destinations in the country.
-Thirty-six hours is enough for a great Branson trip if you're short on time.
+Thirty-six hours is enough for a great Branson trip if time is short.

 "Branson is great for families with toddlers — 36 hours was the perfect amount of time to explore Silver Dollar City and enjoy the natural scenery."